Kidney Cancer: The Basics

 - Urine tests.

 - Biopsy to see if the mass is cancer or not.
-A pathology report reviews the results of the biopsy and is sent to your healthcare provider.
+A pathology report goes over your biopsy results and is sent to your healthcare provider.
 This report is an important part of planning your treatment.
 You can ask for a copy of your report for your records.

 Staging Kidney Cancer